martinvonz/jj/docs/branches.md

 $ # be tracking branches on other remotes (e.g. stuff@upstream).
 ```

+### Listing tracked branches

+To list tracked branches, you can `jj branch list --tracked` or `jj branch list -t`.
+This command omits local Git-tracking branches by default.

+You can see if a specific branch is tracked with `jj branch list --tracked <branch name>`.

 ### Automatic tracking of branches & `git.auto-local-branch` option

 There are two situations where `jj` tracks branches automatically. `jj git